mixpanel/docs/pages/Analysis/Advanced/Other-Advanced-Features.md

 ## Typecasting property Use Cases

-**Use Case:** You want to identify #users of age 18 and age 60 since these are user ages where they change subscription plans (upgrade and downgrade respectively)
+**Use Case:** You want to identify #users of age 18 and age 60 since these are user ages where they change subscription plans (upgrade and downgrade respectively).

 Current: You have a property age (years)